coldbox-modules/swagger-sdk/readme.md

 # Coldbox Swagger SDK
 ## The Swagger Software Development Kit for the Coldbox Platform

-This module allows for software development using the Swagger/OpenAPI specification.
+This module allows for software development using the Swagger/OpenAPI specification and utilizes the [v3.0 OpenAPI Specification]([https://github.com/OAI/OpenAPI-Specification/blob/OpenAPI.next/versions/3.0.md])

 ##LICENSE
 Apache License, Version 2.0.